kayyueth/gnosis-credit-card/README.md

 | D, Dormant   | 0-349        | $1,000       | 0.5%            | 1.8x                               |

 ## 📈 Future Developments

+### Phase 0: Make It Smooth

+- Implement lock(): Prevent users from withdrawing borrowed funds until their credit balance is fully repaid, ensuring proper settlement of obligations.
+- Implement liquidate(): Automatically trigger liquidation of collateral if the user's health factor drops below 1.2, protecting the protocol against bad debt.
+- Implement forceRepay(): If a user fails to repay by the end of the billing cycle, the protocol will automatically swap a portion of their collateral to settle the outstanding credit.

 ### Phase 1: Make It Work